 Know Your State's Teacher Evaluation Guidelines

 Every state has different guidelines and procedures for administrators to follow when evaluating.
 Most states require administrators to attend teacher evaluation professional development before they can begin evaluating teachers.
-It is important to study your specific states laws and procedures on evaluating teachers.
-It is also important that you know the dates that all teachers are supposed to be evaluated by and that those are done before the deadlines.
+It is necessary to study your specific states laws and procedures on evaluating teachers.
+It is also crucial that you know the dates that all teachers are supposed to be evaluated by and that those are done before the deadlines.

 Schedule Pre and Post Conferences

-A pre-evaluation conference allows you to sit down with the teacher you are observing before hand to lay out your expectations and procedures.
+A pre-evaluation conference allows you to sit down with the teacher you are observing before the observation to lay out your expectations and procedures.
 It is recommended that before the pre-observation conference you give the teacher an evaluation questionnaire which will give you more information about their classroom and what you can expect to see when you evaluate them.
 A post evaluation conference allows you to go over the evaluation with the teacher, giving them any feedback and suggestions, and answering any questions they might have.